niemopen/niem-naming-design-rules/ndr-v6.0-psd01.md

 ```
 <figcaption><a name="fig5-19">Figure 5-19: Example of an ordinary property</a></figcaption>

 Sometimes that is not what is needed.
-For example, in [figure 5-20](#fig5-20), the [relationship property](#def) `my:isSecret` is not telling us the name "Superman" is a secret.
+For example, in [figure 5-20](#fig5-20), the [<span class="termRef">relationship property</span>](#def-relationship-property) `my:isSecret` is not telling us the name "Superman" is a secret.
 Everybody knows that name!
 Instead, `my:isSecret` is telling us something about the *relationship* between the name "Superman" and the person object with the other name "Clark Kent".
 That relationship is the thing to be kept secret.

 ```
 <nc:Person>                                               | "nc:Person": {